Food Help > SNAP > Use SNAP Online

 Where can I use SNAP EBT online in Washington?

-Amazon Prime Access provides free deliveries, extra discounts, video streaming, and all other Amazon Prime services to SNAP users at about half the cost of a regular Prime membership: $6.99/month instead of $14.99/month.
+Amazon Prime Access provides free deliveries, extra discounts, video streaming, and all other Amazon Prime services to SNAP users for half the cost of a regular Prime membership: $6.99/month instead of $14.99/month.

 DoorDash offers 12 months of reduced-price DashPass, which can provide free delivery on orders above a minimum amount, for $4.99/month for SNAP users instead of the regular $9.99/month.

-Shipt is a delivery service that can deliver groceries from Target, as well as from other stores that do not accept SNAP online.
+Shipt is a delivery service that can deliver groceries from Target.
 SNAP can qualify you for a reduced price membership to Shipt, at $4.99/month.

-At Walmart stores, you can also use WIC benefits online!
+At Walmart stores in Washington, you can also use WIC benefits online!

 -